 FOR IMMEDIATE RELEASE

-The 1958 Alifabolaget #635 Pele Rookie Brazil National Team card sold here has been graded and encapsulated by PSA NM+ 7.5.
-Pele’s rookie card was issued when, as a 17-year-old phenom, he led Brazil to the World Cup title that year.
+The exquisite 1958 Alifabolaget #635 Pele Rookie Brazil National Team card being offered here has been graded and encapsulated by PSA NM+ 7.5.
+The rookie card was issued when Pele was a 17-year-old breakout star who led Brazil to the World Cup title that year.
 According to the PSA population report, a total of 120 Pele rookie cards have been graded with only 15 attaining a higher grade.

-For the full results of the Lelands 2023 Summer Classic Auction, visit https://lelands.com.
+For more information about the Lelands 2023 Summer Classic Auction, visit https://lelands.com.